-“This kind of fancy-pants talk is doing nothing but scaring a lot of good Americans,” stated Republican Senator, James Haff.
+“This kind of fancy-pants talk is scaring a lot of good Americans,” stated Republican Senator, James Haff.
 “We need to get a grip on the facts, then get man up there before the Chinese do.”

 At the National Aeronautics and Space Agency (N.A.S.A.), Communications Director, Jan Van Hook expressed frustration over Bell’s choice of words.
 “I’m getting over five hundred calls an hour here.
 People think they’re going to get incinerated the moment they walk out their front doors.
 The next time Doctor Bell describes the “Sun,” I’d be grateful if he’d include his own phone number.”

 In Rome, thousands of worshippers crowded into Saint Peter’s Basilica. “’I am the light of the world’ said our Savior Jesus Christ,” Pope Benedict XVI told those who had come looking for guidance.
-“To want two lights is not only blasphemous, it is excessive.”
+“To want two lights is not only blasphemous, it is excessively needy.”

 Cape Maru Observatory in South Africa captured this astonishing image of our moon passing in front of the newly discovered star.

 Astronomers say the reason the “Sun” eluded discovery for so long is due to a unique, unexplained anomaly;

 it is the only star that does not appear in the night sky.

 “It’s looking more and more likely that the ‘Sun’ was always there, but you’ve got to give ordinary people time to adjust,” reflected Ryan Gale, Editor of ‘Science Today.’
 “In time, I think we’re going to find this discovery impacting fields far, far removed from the discipline of astronomy.”